Buying an Accordion

 However, for just a little bit more or (even less sometime), you could get a pre-owned accordion built in Germany or the Czech Republic, or even occasionally an older style Italian instrument, all of which would usually be significantly better built and would boast a richer, more versatile tone.
 In this price bracket, you can find many instruments like Weltmeister, Delica or Hohner.
 Occasionally older Italian accordions dating from the mid twentieth century like Scandalli, Settimio Soprani, Paolo Soprani, Frontalini, Excelsior etc could also fall in this category.

-We certainly try to select instrument of this category to have in our stock.
+We certainly try to select instruments of this category to have in our stock.

 In terms of which size is best to start on when choosing an accordion, there is a common misconception that small accordions are for beginners.
 This is most certainly not true.
 Small accordions are for small people (meaning children)!